silvereh/portfolio/en/_posts/2020-02-04-silvereh-website.md

 ## What I learned

 This project was very edifying on a design standpoint.
 So far, in most projects I've worked on, I had the design provided for me or at least parts of it, like a color identity an such...
 For this project, I had to determine all of this in order to build my personal brand.
-It forced me to think about the impression I wanted my site to give and how to accomodate it.
+It forced me to think about the impression I wanted my site to give and how to accommodate it.
 Overall, I'm quite satisfied with the result.